IWCollege-JamieAdams/IntuneDocs/intune/device-enrollment-manager-enroll.md

 The DEM user can:

--   Enroll up to 1000 devices in Intune
+-   Enroll unlimited devices in Intune
 -   Sign in to the Company Portal to get company apps
 -   Configure access to company data by deploying role-specific apps to the tablets